-Option Description Default Example Package timeout The duration in seconds for which the Watch Folder waits for files defined in the file list.
-If the required files do not appear within the duration, files with dependencies are not transferred because of unsatisfied dependencies.
-10 30 Final transfer Defines which file is transferred last.
-Last file in list: The last file in the package list is transferred last.
-Last file in list Last file in list

-Option Description Default Example • File list: The file list is transferred last, but the other files are transferred without any specific order.
-File list filters Click the 🛨 button to add a new filter to identify file lists.
+Option Description Package timeout A package in watchfolder defines a set of files with dependencies.
+The package timeout defines the time in which watchfolder waits for required files.
+If the required files do not appear within the duration, files with dependencies are marked as not transferred because of unsatisfied dependencies.
+Final transfer Defines which file has to be transferred last. • Last file in list: The last file in the package list is transferred last. • File list: The files are transferred without any specific order.
+File list filters Click the button to add a new filter to identify file lists.
 You can set a filter to include or exclude files by globbing or by regular expression.
-Glob Include .pa ckage